The Mind/Brain Connection

 Beyond Materialism, to a Mind Model

-If the subjective mind is critical to not only decode the brain signal, but understand the brain generally, what should be done?
-The first step is to acknowledge the mind/brain problem as real.
+If the subjective is critical to not only decode the brain signal, but understand the brain generally, what should be done?
+The first step is to acknowledge the mind as existing, and the mind/brain problem as real.
 Strangely enough, a hard core materialist might beg to differ.
-They might try to ignore the mind, or minimize it as much as possible.
-One tactic is to label consciousness a hallucination or epiphenomenon.
-Another common materialist tactic is to “reduce” the mind to some aspect of the brain (such as coordinated patterns of neural activity or their “computation”).
-And materialism is a popular position to take within brain science.
+In their view it’s best to ignore the mind as much as possible.
+One common tactic is to label consciousness a “hallucination” or “epiphenomenon” (secondary effect or by-product of brain activity).
+Another common materialist tactic is to “reduce” the mind to some aspect of the brain, such as coordinated patterns of neural activity or their “computation”.
+If mind is brain activity or computation, then does it really exist in and of itself?

 Materialism does have some truth to it.
-It starts with the idea that everything in our physical universe must take a physical form.
-And since the mind is immaterial, and inside the brain, it can be “reduced” to it.
-Once reduced, the mind essentially disappears.
+Everything in the physical universe takes a physical form, by definition.
+And since the mind is immaterial, and inside the brain, it would seem it could be so “reduced.”
+Once reduced, the mind disappears.
 The mind is now “the brain.”
-After all, how could the immaterial exist within, or as part of, a physical entity?
+Good riddance — how after all could the immaterial exist within, or as part of, a physical entity?!

-Once the unavoidable reality of the subjective is acknowledged, the second step is work toward (or be open to learning) an accurate definition of it.
+Once the reality of the mind is acknowledged, the second step is work toward (or be open to learning) an accurate definition of it.
 In other words, work toward an accurate mind model.
 This may involve a rethinking of the mind on a conceptual basis, from the ground up.
-This may sound distasteful to a brain scientist who leans toward strict materialism.
-But the current brain-centered paradigm has yet to yield a mind model, a brain model, or anything approaching either.
+This may sound distasteful to a materialist, or to most brain scientists.
+However the current brain-centered paradigm has yet to yield a mind model, a brain model or theory, or anything approaching either.

 To be clear, great work is being done without a mind model.
 Valuable experimental data and knowledge continues to accumulate.
-Tremendous progress toward understanding the brain has been made.
-Yet seeing the brain as physical only — and minimizing or ignoring the mental — is an unbalanced approach.
+Tremendous progress toward understanding (certain aspects of) the brain has been made.
+Yet seeing the brain as physical only while minimizing the mind is an unbalanced and untenable approach.

 The Value of a Mind/Brain Model